The Price Becomes a Personalized Prediction

 In January 2025, FTC staff released initial findings from that market study.
 The agency said details such as precise location, browser history, demographics, browsing patterns, shopping history, mouse movements, and items left unpurchased in an online cart can be used to tailor consumer pricing.
 Staff also said the intermediaries it examined worked with at least 250 clients, including consumer-facing businesses such as grocery, apparel, health and beauty, home goods, convenience, and building-material retailers.

 The FTC's language matters because it shifts the frame from "dynamic pricing" to "surveillance pricing."
 Dynamic pricing can mean a price changes as demand changes.
 Surveillance pricing means the data exhaust of a person's life can become part of the pricing machine.
+That data exhaust may come from the retailer, a loyalty program, a data broker, an advertising identifier, a real-time bidding trace, or a platform partner.
 The object being optimized is no longer simply inventory, margin, or market clearing.
 It is the boundary of the buyer's tolerance.

 The staff report was preliminary and based on aggregated or anonymized information because the 6(b) process protects confidential business material.
 That caveat is important.
 The public record does not prove every worst-case use in every sector.
 It does show that an intermediary ecosystem exists, that granular personal and behavioral data can feed pricing tools, and that regulators now see individualized algorithmic pricing as a privacy, competition, and consumer-protection problem.